 Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.

-Hours: 25 to 29 hours a week Monday through Friday (flexible schedule available, including a four day work week)
+Hours: 25 to 29 hours a week Monday through Friday (flexible schedule available)

 No health insurance, vacation or other benefits are provided to part-time employees, other than paid holidays on days employee would otherwise be scheduled to work.